Economic Journal Articles

-Billner, M., S. Reif, German Burn Registry and B. Reichert (2024) “The prognostic relevance of full-thickness burns on ABSI” In Burns.
+Gorenflo, J., B. Reichert, German Burn Registry, S. Reif, I.-F. Megas and M. Billner (2024) “The prognostic relevance of full-thickness burns on ABSI” In Burns, Vol. 50(9): 107197.

-Brönneke, Jan B., A. Herr, S. Reif and A. Stern (2023) “Dynamic HTA for Digital Health Solutions: Opportunities and Challenges for Patient-Centered Evaluation” In International Journal of Technology Assessment in Health, Vol. 39(1): pp. e72.
+Brönneke, J. B., A. Herr, S. Reif and A. Stern (2023) “Dynamic HTA for Digital Health Solutions: Opportunities and Challenges for Patient-Centered Evaluation” In International Journal of Technology Assessment in Health, Vol. 39(1): pp. e72.

 Reif, S., S. Schubert, J. Stiefel, F. Husri, T. Fischlein, M. Pauschinger and J. Klucken (2022) “Supporting patients with heart failure with digital therapeutics—A pilot study in Germany” In Digital Health, Vol. 8: pp. 1-8.